Optimization of a Moving Sensor Trajectory for Observing a Point Scalar Source in Turbulent Flow: INTRODUCTION

-The main objective in the present study is to develop a framework to optimize the trajectory of a moving sensor for scalar source estimation in unsteady three-dimensional turbulent flows.
+In the present study, we extend the approach based on the sensor sensitivity considered in \citet{Kang2012,Mons2017} to trajectory optimization of a moving sensor for observing a point scalar source in a fully developed turbulent channel flow.
 For this purpose, we revisit the physical meaning of the adjoint scalar field as the sensitivity of measurement, and formulate the problem as optimization of the sensitivity of a moving sensor for a given source location.
-This naturally leads to an extra-adjoint equation, or the adjoint-of the adjoint, based on which the sensor trajectory can be optimized.
-The obtained sensor trajectory results in an estimation performance as high as those obtained by seventeen stationary sensors.
+This naturally leads to an extra-adjoint equation, or the adjoint-of-the-adjoint, based on which the sensor trajectory can be optimized.
+We show that not only the intensity of the sensor sensitivity, but also its uniformity within the search domain is crucial for better reconstruction of the scalar source.
+We propose a new cost functional for optimizing the trajectory of a moving sensor, and demonstrate that the obtained sensor trajectory results in an estimation performance as high as those obtained by seventeen stationary sensors.

 The current paper proceeds as follows: After describing the flow configurations and the numerical scheme in $\S$ 2, we briefly introduce the estimation results of stationary sensors in $\S$ 3.
 In $\S$ 4, we develop an optimization strategy for a moving sensor trajectory.
 Then, the estimation performances of a moving sensor are presented and compared with those by single and multiple stationary sensors in $\S$ 5.
 Summary and conclusions of the present study are given in $\S$ 6.